georgethomps/wiki-tag/README.md

 The heart of the framework resides in the AlbumScraper class, which functions similarly to a Scrapy Spider.
 Additionally, users can use the AlbumTagger class to scrape music data and tag music files with such data.

+**Documents Guide**

+For more detailed information beyond the scope of the README, please refer to the following documents for the following information:

+structure-overview.md: Detailed explanation of each module's role in the context of the entire project.

 **Using the AlbumScraper**

 Using the AlbumScraper is incredibly simple and functions similarly to a Scrapy Spider.
 You can manage the albums you want to scrape by adding or removing album URL's through the "urls" attribute (it behaves like a list).
 Once all of your url's are confirmed, you can scrape the music data with the "crawl" method (this can only be done once).

+**Using the AlbumTagger**

+The AlbumTagger is a useful tool for users who want to tag music files with scraped music data.
+To use the tagger, you can add an album with the .add_album(*folder path of the music files, *album's Wikipedia link).
+Once all of your albums are added, you can use the "scrape_albums" method to extract all of the Wikipedia data for each album.
+Afterwards, you can tag all of the albums' files with the "tag_albums" method.

 Once your music data is scraped, you can access the data through the "albums" attribute.
 Each album is stored in a TagMap, which is a dictionary of the metadata that can be used to tag music files (read the TagMap section for